 It was a bit of a long climb up the mountain, along occasionally narrow sections of trail, and slowed a bit by the large quantities of soda and pizza we consumed.
 I mused out loud that it was a little surprising we don’t see more stories along the lines of, “hiker is injured or dies after accidentally stepping off the edge of the trail”.
 One thing the PCT does quite frequently is long sustained uphills or downhills, and while that’s not necessarily difficult in and of itself, it does get a bit tiring when all you do for two hours is go up (or down).

-Slowly, we watched Silverwood Lake get smaller in the distance, until we finally turned to the other side of the mountain and lost sight of it entirely.
+Slowly, we watched Silverwood Lake get smaller in the distance, until we finally turned to the other side of a mountain and lost sight of it entirely.
 We made it to the top of the climb a little after 7, leaving us with little precious daylight left to get to a campsite.
 We pressed on, and found that the first campsite we came to, listed in the guide, was occupied by Rebo.
 We kept on hiking, and I eventually had to get out my headlamp, making today unexpectedly my first stint of night-hiking on the PCT.

-As I as setting up my tent, a train horn blew in the background, and I had a brief thought back to my night at the Boiling Springs Backpackers Campground on the Appalachian Trail, when nine trains rumbled through in the night.
+As I was setting up my tent, a train horn blew in the background, and I had a brief thought back to my night at the Boiling Springs Backpackers Campground on the Appalachian Trail, when nine trains rumbled through in the night.
 Fortunately, though, we are far enough away from the tracks that that won’t be an issue.

 Today was also another 20-miler, which was kind of amazing given the four hour break in the middle of the day.
 Tomorrow will be far shorter, as we nero into Cajon Pass for McDonald’s and a hotel room.